sophieCatz/sophiecatz.github.io/MyYosemiteDays.md

 ## Day 1, From home in Washington to Crecent, Oregon 8/3

 The first day of our road trip also happened to be my dad's 42<sup>nd</sup> birthday.
-My sister Ella and I wrote "HAPPY BIRTHDAY, DAD!" on a big whiteboard for him.
+My sister Ella and I wrote "HAPPY BIRTHDAY, DAD!" on a big fat whiteboard for him.
 I was really proud of it.
 We ate breakfast together and sang "happy birthday to you" to our dad.
 Afterwards, my family and I got ready for our trip.
 We packed some food items, turned off all the electricity and water, and unplugged all electrical devices.
 We quadruple-checked everything, and STILL left behind an umbrella and a rice roll.

 We drove onto the freeway, heading south for Oregan.
 The southern border of Washinton/Oregan is the Columbia river, so we were able to see it.
 It's so big!
 The sun beat down mercilessly on our car, roasting all of us inside it.
 My mom got super carsick, and I got... heatsick?!